Codebaba007/Fullstack_Journey/README.md

 This repository documents my journey of learning modern web development through consistent, hands-on practice.

 Each project represents a milestone in my learning process, introducing new concepts while reinforcing previously acquired skills.
-Rather than simply following tutorials, I focus on building practical projects that strengthen my understanding of software engineering principles and real-world development.
+Rather than simply following tutorials, I focus on building practical projects that strengthen my understanding of software engineering principles, problem-solving, and real-world development practices.

 ---